meizuosc/m571/README.md

 [M571](http://www.meizu.com)
 =================

-M571 repo is Linux kernel source code for Meizu M2 Note smartphones.
-With this repo, you can customize the source code and compile a Linux kernel image yourself.
-Enjoy it!
+Linux kernel source code for the Meizu M2 Note.

 HOW TO COMPILE
 -----------